Tourists Say the Darnedest Things

 When asked by a visitor “How heavy’s that mountain?” tour guide Steve Blakeley deadpanned, “With or without trees?”

-A concerned tourist from Great Britain contacted marketing director Rick Hoeninghausen in advance of his visit.
+A concerned tourist from Great Britain contacted Director of Marketing Rick Hoeninghausen in advance of his visit.
 He’d just watched the docudrama “Supervolcano: The Truth about Yellowstone” (teaser line: A true story of global disaster … it just hasn’t happened yet).
 The Brit wondered if perhaps he’d be safer staying in another area of the park.

 Some questions have the ring of the old saw, “Who’s buried in Grant’s tomb?”
 Just ask reservations supervisor Quin Henson, who more than once has been asked what side of the park the West Entrance is on.